Searchbreed

 See Spot & Tango

-What a Doberman Pinscher actually costs year one
+What to budget for a Doberman Pinscher in year one.

 Food (year one)